Especially When You’re an Introvert with Anxiety.

 Either way, mommin’ with anxiety sucks.
 Plain and simple.
 I worry about what I say at play group, what I wear, how I react.
 What if I’m not disciplining my child “correctly?”
 Did I accidentally slip a cuss word into conversation?
 What if #1 mentions that he refused to eat dinner tonight but somehow weaseled his way into Oreo’s and his 984th viewing of Toy Story?

 So, how do I get through all this?
 One, it’s not easy.
-Two, I talked to Hubs.
+Two, I talk to Hubs.

 How to Handle